threefoldfoundation/www_threefold_farming/content/page/get_3node/cta/cta.md

 image: ./size.png
 ---

-The Titan v2 3Node might look small, but packs quite a punch!
-Buy your pre-register slot for the next batch of Titan v2 Nodes today.
+The Titan 3Node might be small, but it packs quite a punch.
+Don’t miss your chance, pre-register for the next batch today.